 A website can be well designed and pleasing on the eye but hardly ranked at all on Google’s search result pages.

-Websites owners must abide to certain techniques that appease Google.
-Techniques that increase chances of a high ranking website.
+Websites owners must abide by certain techniques that appease Google.
+Techniques that increase the chances of a high ranking website.

 I cover Google’s quality guidelines to give your website a head start.

-See my post: How to increase page rank
+See my post: How to rank higher on Google

 Quality guidelines for your website